rodrigocamargo854/css-styles-updating/readme.md

 This Project has been part of https://javascript30.com/

-On this project you can control the image focus as the size  also the color too like image below.
+On this project you can control the image focus as the size  also the color too like image below.<br>

 ![image](/images/css_imag_update.png)

 ## 🛠️ Technologies